ause-journal/ause-journal.github.io/docs/24apsec.md

 ## How to Submit

 Submissions must be original and not published or under review elsewhere.
 However, some overlap with prior work is expected due to the nature of the call.
-Papers should be submitted via Springer's website: TBA
+Papers should be submitted via Springer's website: [https://link.springer.com/collections/ehhiiecgcf](https://link.springer.com/collections/ehhiiecgcf)

 ## Deadlines